Self-Defense in Massachusetts

 The Duty to Retreat

-Massachusetts is not a stand-your-ground state.
-Outside the home, a person must use every reasonable avenue of escape available before resorting to force, and the failure to retreat when a safe path was available can defeat the defense.
+Outside the castle-law setting, a person must use all proper and reasonable means to avoid physical combat before resorting to force, and the failure to retreat when a safe path was reasonably available can defeat the defense.
+Massachusetts does not follow a stand-your-ground rule.
 Commonwealth v.
 Pike, 428 Mass.
 393, 399 (1998); Commonwealth v.
 Mercado, 456 Mass.
 198, 209 (2010).
-This is not an absolute duty: a person need not place himself in additional danger, exhaust every conceivable escape route, or use every means of flight short of death before defending himself.
+This is not an absolute duty: a person need not place themselves in additional danger, exhaust every conceivable escape route, or use every means of flight short of death before defending themselves.
 Commonwealth v.
 Benoit, 452 Mass.
 212, 226 to 227 (2008).
 But if a safe exit was reasonably available and the defendant did not take it, the Commonwealth will use that fact to argue the force was not justified.
 The Appeals Court applied the rule starkly in Commonwealth v.
 Leoner-Aguirre, 94 Mass.
 App.
 Ct.
 581 (2018), where a defendant who shot a victim in the back as the victim fled a public street lost his self-defense claim precisely because he had a clear opportunity to retreat and did not.

 The Castle Law: No Duty to Retreat in the Home